clairezhangXD/Rogue-like-Game-Assignment-2024/README.md

-# Rogue-like-Game-Assignment-2024
+# Rogue-like-Game-Project-2024
 Adding new features to an existing game (4 member group)

-Claire's Takeaways
+## Claire's Takeaways
-Theory concepts applied in this assignment learnt throughout the unit:
+Concepts applied/learned in this project:

 - Java
 - Object oriented programming